 Standards can be used to improve safety and performance, raise levels of energy efficiency, and protect consumers, workers and the environment.
 They complement European and national policies in these areas, and make it easier for companies and other actors to respect relevant legislation.

 CEN and CENELEC are international non-profit associations.
-They are officially recognized as European Standardization Organisations (alongside ETSI, the European Telecommunications Standards Institute).
+They are officially recognized as European Standardization Organizations (alongside ETSI, the European Telecommunications Standards Institute)

 CEN, CENELEC and their national members and committees work jointly to develop and define standards that are considered necessary by market actors and/or to support the implementation of European legislation.